Congo's Kabila doesn't rule out seeking presidency in future

 Annoyed by the pressure at home and from abroad — including European Union sanctions on Shadary for obstructing Congo's electoral process and a crackdown against protesters — Kabila and his administration have pushed back at so-called interference in Congo's affairs and vowed to fund this election alone, with no outside money.

+Kabila called the sanctions against Shadary "unjust and illegal."
+EU officials have confirmed the sanctions will be prolonged this week.

+Shadary "will be the president of this country and not the president of Europe.
+God forbid," Kabila said, laughing.
+Engagement with Europe will continue regardless, "so that one day they come to see the light because they are in darkness, completely in darkness.
+Or should I say they're in a state of denial."

-In an ambitious but worrying move for many, Congo also is using voting machines for the first time in this election, leading to questions from technical experts, diplomats and rights groups about how this infrastructure-starved country of 40 million voters, many without computer experience, will succeed.
+In an ambitious but worrying move for many, Congo also is using voting machines for the first time, leading to questions from technical experts, diplomats and rights groups about how this infrastructure-starved country of 40 million voters, many without computer experience, will succeed.

 Congo's two leading opposition parties have joined forces after withdrawing from a wider pact to support a single contender.
 Felix Tshisekedi with the country's most prominent opposition party is representing his party as well as that of Vital Kamerhe.
 Martin Fayulu Madidi is the other leading opposition candidate.